What we know about the suspect’s movements before, during and after the shooting of UnitedHealthcare CEO Brian Thompson

 “We have him wandering around, walking in the vicinity of hotel, walking on 54th Street, walking back and forth,” Kenny said.

-Around 6:17 a.m. – Images from Starbucks show the suspect buying a bottle of water and two energy bars roughly 30 minutes before the shooting, according to a law enforcement official.
+Around 6:17 a.m. – Images from Starbucks show him buying a bottle of water and two energy bars roughly 30 minutes before the shooting, according to a law enforcement official.

-6:19 a.m. – Surveillance video near a deli on West 55th Street appears to show the suspect walking and briefly stopping by a pile of trash.
+6:19 a.m. – Surveillance video near a deli on West 55th Street appears to show him walking and briefly stopping by a pile of trash.

 6:30 a.m. – Around 6:30 a.m., surveillance video captures what appears to be the gunman on the phone.